sddbrown/safe-networking-sp/docs/setup.rst

     sudo /bin/systemctl start kibana.service

+**NOTE:** The above commands provide no feedback as to whether Kibana was started successfully or not.
+Instead, this information will be written in the log files located in /var/log/kibana

 Check to make sure Kibana is running by opening this link on the server: http://localhost:5601
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^